Folklore of Belgium: Province of Hainaut

 The three-day Carnival of Binche, near Mons, is one of the best known in Belgium.
 It takes place around Shrove Tuesday (or Mardi Gras) just before Lent (the 40 days between Ash Wednesday and Easter).
 Performers known as Gilles wear elaborate costumes in the national colours of red, black and yellow.
 During the parade, they throw oranges at the crowd.
 In 2003, it was recognized by UNESCO as one of the Masterpieces of the Oral and Intangible Heritage of Humanity.

-Each summer, the small town of Ath holds a procession known as the Ducasse (or Parade of Giants).
-The procession, which traces its origins to the Middle Ages, commemorates the marriage of two giants (Monsieur and Madame Gouyasse or Goliath).
-A mock ceremony is held in a church, and afterward, the giant fights a shepherd David, in front of the town hall.
+Each summer, the town of Ath holds a procession known as the Ducasse (or Parade of Giants).
+The procession, which traces its origins to the Middle Ages, commemorates the marriage of two giants (Mr and Mrs Gouyasse or Goliath).
+A mock ceremony is held in a church, and afterward, the giant fights a shepherd David, in front of the Town Hall.
 Onlookers throw coins at the effigies of the giants as they pass for good luck.
 It is clear that the Christian story of David and Goliath was influential to this festival.

 Province of Namur

 The town of Andenne holds a festival each year three weeks before Easter known as the "Bear Festival".
 The story told about the festival is that it commemorates young Charles Martel's defeat of a bear which was terrorizing the region.
 The bear also features on the town's coat of arms.
 Sainte-Begge, allegedly related to Martel, is credited with founding the city in 684.
-2,000 people participate in the parade, in costume, and 250 Teddy bears are thrown to the public from the town hall.
+2,000 people participate in the parade, in costume, and 250 teddy bears are thrown to the public from the Town Hall.

+In the furrow between the Sambre and the Meuse, one finds century-old traditions, religious processions influenced by the passage of the French army, known as the Marches of Entre-Sambre-et-Meuse.
+They are usually composed of almost 300 soldiers and many more people who come to see them.
+During three days, the "marcheurs" honor the saint of the local parish.